a16n-dev/uniwind-plugin-next/README.md

 ## Installation & setup
 This setup guide assumes you already have a next.js project setup with Tailwind v4

-1. Install uniwind and this plugin:
+1. Install uniwind and this plugin.
+You will probably also need `@expo/next-adapter` if you don't already have it, to handle react-native web support.

 ```shell
 pnpm install uniwind uniwind-plugin-next @expo/next-adapter